 The Early Assessment and Action envelope puts standing analysis and early response capacities at the service of those European states aiming to take on peacemaking opportunities in pre-violent conflict settings.
 The Institute monitors and assesses a range of scenarios where formal diplomacy cannot (or decides not to) engage, develops action-focused, policy-related analysis to inform possible interventions, and designs early response and engagement strategies to be taken forward within the Institute or whoever is best placed.

-Within this framework, the Engagement, Dialogue & Process Design Unit (EDP) works to create space for dialogue, contribute to the sustainability of peace processes and help make sure the results stick.
+Within this framework, EDP works to create space for dialogue, contribute to the sustainability of peace processes and help make sure the results stick.

 Peace Practice & Innovation